RneeJ/Domoticz-Marstek/README.md

 The file 'dr134.json' sets the correct parameters for the registers to (automaticly) poll on the Marstek Venus, you can add and/or change.

-After this you should see messages, to the topic Marstek ,from the DR134 in your MQTT Broker like this :
+After this you should see messages, to the topic Marstek ,from the DR134 in your MQTT Broker like this (Partial, could be more):

 ````
 {